-Can You See a SpaceX Launch From Orlando?
+Can You See Rocket Launches From Orlando?

-Yes, you can see a SpaceX launch from Orlando.
-The city is approximately 45 miles west of Cape Canaveral’s launch pads, close enough that most launches are visible with the naked eye if skies are clear.
+Yes, you can see rocket launches from Orlando — and not only SpaceX.
+The city is approximately 45 miles west of Cape Canaveral’s launch pads, close enough that most launches from any Space Coast provider are visible with the naked eye if skies are clear.
 You will see the rocket rise in the east, arc northeast or southeast depending on the mission, and climb into the sky for several minutes before it fades from view.
 Night and twilight launches produce the most dramatic displays from Orlando.

 What a Launch Looks Like From Orlando